StickyTheStick12/TrainSim/readme.md

  - **Authentication:** HMAC with prior secret.
 - **Description:** Modbus communication for sending and receiving data from the SCADA server.

 ## Description of Normal Operation

-### Adding a Train (Quick Overview):
+### Adding trains & train arrivals:

 1.  **Screenshot:**

   -   Capture a snapshot of the streamlined process for adding a train.
-2.  **Explanation:**
+2.  **Process Overview:**
    -   Adding a train is a straightforward process accessed through the HMI's timetable page.
 Users input a desired departure time, restricted to a maximum of 24 hours into the future.
-Track selection is flexible, allowing users to choose any available track.
+The simulation dynamically calculates both the arrival and actual departure times.
+   -  Track selection offers flexibility, with users choosing from any of the 6 available tracks.
+The train name, serving as an identifier on the timetable GUI, can be customized at the user's discretion.
-    -   The simulation seamlessly handles the creation of the train, managing all necessary details behind the scenes.
+    -   Behind the scenes, the simulation seamlessly manages the creation of the train, handling all necessary details effortlessly.

-This quick overview provides a snapshot of the essential steps involved in adding a train to the simulation.
-For a more detailed understanding of the underlying mechanics, refer to the "Adding a Train (In-Depth Explanation)" section below.

-### Train Arrival (Quick Overview):
+   3. **Track Availability Check:**
+  -   Two minutes prior to a train's scheduled arrival, the simulation checks the availability of the chosen track.
+If the track is occupied, the simulation intelligently seeks an alternative available track.
+In the event of no available tracks, the train patiently waits until a track becomes free.
+-   The simulation then communicates essential data to an available train, enabling it to operate autonomously.
+4.  **Train Arrival Process:**
+- Upon receiving data from the simulation, the train initiates the process by requesting the switch.
+It patiently awaits the simulation's green light before commencing its arrival animation.

+### Removing trains & train departures:

 1.  **Screenshot:**

-    -   Provide a visual representation capturing a train's arrival moment.
-2.  **Explanation:**

-    -   The arrival process involves the train requesting and waiting for the switch just before reaching its destination.
-Delays may occur if the switch is not promptly received.
-Once the switch is secured, the train proceeds to notify the track sensors of its arrival.
-The arrival is also viewed in the GUI.

-This concise overview offers a glimpse into the key steps of a train's arrival in the simulation.
-For a more comprehensive understanding of the intricacies behind train arrivals, refer to the "Train Arrival (In-Depth Explanation)" section below

-### Departure Process (Quick Overview):

-1.  **Screenshot:**

     -   Feature a screenshot capturing a train's departure phase.
-2.  **Explanation:**
+2.  **Process Overview:**

-    -   The departure process mirrors the arrival procedure.
-The train initiates a switch request, waits for confirmation, and then notifies both the track sensors and the GUI.
-This ensures a smooth departure experience, including the display of the departure animation.

-This succinct overview provides a snapshot of the key stages in a train's departure within the simulation.
-For a more detailed exploration of the departure process, consult the "Departure Process (In-Depth Explanation)" section below.
+-   Removing a train mirrors the simplicity of adding one.
+To remove a train, users need only choose the ID displayed on the website.
+-   When a train is ready to depart, it follows a familiar process of requesting the switch and awaiting a green light from the simulation.
+The train then smoothly transitions into its departure animation.
+-   Both train removal and departure share the same function.
+The simulation initially checks whether the train has arrived.
+If it hasn't, indicative of removal scenarios, the entry in the timetable is promptly deleted.
+In the case of an arrived train, the same deletion process occurs, accompanied by the initiation of the train's departure animation.

 ### Continuous Operation (Quick Overview):